hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/020_Infinite_Stream_Processing.md

 Finite stream (batch) processing is the simpler variant where you provide one or more pre-existing datasets and order Jet to mine them for interesting information.
-The most important workhorse in this area is the "group and aggregate" operation: you define a classifying function that computes a grouping key for each item of the dataset and an aggregate operation that will be performed on all the items in each group, yielding one result item per distinct key.
+The most important workhorse in this area is the "join, group and aggregate" operation: you define a classifying function that computes a grouping key for each of the datasets and an aggregate operation that will be performed on all the items in each group, yielding one result item per distinct key.

 ## The Importance of "Right Now"